Stephen Curry NBA Playoffs Player Props: Warriors vs. Lakers

-Stephen Curry and his Golden State Warriors teammates take the court versus the Los Angeles Lakers in the 2023 NBA Playoffs, at 10:00 PM ET on Wednesday.
+The Golden State Warriors, Stephen Curry included, hit the court versus the Los Angeles Lakers at 10:00 PM ET on Friday in the 2023 NBA Playoffs.

-In this piece we'll break down Curry's stats and trends, helping you with your prop bets.
+If you'd like to place a wager on Curry's props, we dive into his available ones, providing some stats and trends, below.

 Stephen Curry Prop Bets vs. the Lakers